-Let’s go back to that example we started with.
+Take another look at the example we started with.
 Remember, we thought we left our keys in one spot, but they’re nowhere to be found?
 That’s nothing to worry about, just like it’s nothing to worry about if you forgot the example from the top of the page.

 You might also forget people’s names momentarily or call one son by your other son’s name (or, if you’re my mother, you might even call your son by the dog’s name before you arrive at the correct one).

 Find yourself having trouble focusing on one task at a time or walking into a room and not remembering why you went in there?
 It’s still nothing to lose sleep over.
 Remember, if you lose sleep that could lead to some more short-term memory loss.

 All of these instances and many others are just a part of normal aging.

 When it Could be More Than Forgetfulness

 The bottom line is to get to a specialist as soon as possible when your memory issues start impacting your ability to function during normal day-to-day activities.
 In the example of the lost keys, if you end up finding them but then can’t remember what they’re used for, that’s a red flag.

 If you notice any of these 10 warning signs you should immediately make an appointment with a doctor.